finom/vovk/docs/docs/cli.md

 Runs Vovk Metadata Server and `next dev` in parallel.
 Next.js dev server will send information about controllers and worker services to the Metadata Server to build **.vovk.json** and **node_modules/.vovk** files.
 Please check [How it Works](./how-it-works) for more info.

+`vovk dev` supports `--standalone` flag that indicates that it shouldn't run `next dev`.
+This is useful in case if you want to take control over `next dev` and run it by yourself with [concurrently](https://www.npmjs.com/package/concurrently) or similar library.
+At this case it is required to set `PORT` env vriable explicitly.

 ## `vovk generate`

 Generates the client based on **.vovk.json** and puts **.js** and **.d.ts** files into **node_modules/.vovk** that are re-exported by **@vovkts/client**. **.vovk.json** is generated via `vovk dev`.